Skip to content

 Alt+NOption+NAlt+N

-Conditional when Clauses
+Conditional when clauses

 Commands support a when expression for conditional visibility and activation: